LisaS7/bitebook/planning/mvp.md

 - User can view, add, edit, and delete foods.
 - User can categorise foods as "yes" or "no".
-- User can tag foods with different flavours, colours, and textures.
+- User can label foods with different flavours, colours, and textures.
-- User can view, add, edit and delete occasions where food was attempted.
+- User can record when a food is eaten and rate the reaction to it from 1-5.
-- User can produce a list of foods marked as yes/no/etc.
+- User can produce a printable list of foods marked as yes/no/maybe/etc.

 ## Extensions

-- User can generate a random combination of safe foods to create a new safe meal suggestion.
-- User can access a dashboard with tables and charts showing the rating of different foods.
+- User can access a dashboard with tables and charts showing the rating of different foods by colour, flavour, etc.
 - Question mark icon on form fields with hover text or popup for more explanation.
+- Ability to add multiple children and log data for a specific child.